kingscode/gitops-starter/SETUP.md

 ### Prepare ingress for ArgoCD:
 To run ArgoCD via a URL (which is created via de `argocd` bootstrapped application), the backend needs to run insecurely.
 Because the HTTPS certificate will be managed by Let's Encrypt.

-Update the `` configmap to allow insecure connections:
+Update the `argocd-cmd-params-cm` configmap to allow insecure connections:
 ```yaml
 data:
   server.insecure: "true"